 The College has a number of dedicated funds to reward and encourage excellence in both academic and practical music.
-Lincoln Prizes, with a value of £200 each, are for those who achieve a First class in the Music Tripos, Parts IA and IB.
-These Prizes are in addition to the College Scholarship of £175.
+Lincoln Prizes, with a value of £150 each, are for those who achieve a First Class in any year of the Music Tripos.
+These Prizes are in addition to College or Bundy Scholarships.

-Discretionary Lincoln Grants are available for those requiring financial assistance with the cost of music lessons, music books, etc. These will be administered in line with the procedure for Financial Aid Applications via the Tutors.
+Discretionary Lincoln Grants are available for those requiring financial assistance with the cost of music lessons, music books, etc. These are administered in line with the procedure for Financial Aid Applications via the Tutors.

-Six Lincoln Awards of £750 each are awarded annually to current students (instrumentalists and singers, both undergraduates and postgraduates) who are invited to audition in the Lent Term.
-Audition criteria are similar to those of the National Youth Orchestra, i.e. of a standard equivalent to that required to pass grade VIII with distinction, and should be 8 minutes in duration.
-Each accompanist will be remunerated (£30 per Audition), and there are a maximum of 10 Applicants.
+Lincoln Awards of £750 or £350 each are awarded annually to current students (instrumentalists, vocalists, groups and composers, both undergraduates and postgraduates) who are invited to audition in the Lent Term.
+Audition criteria are similar to those of the National Youth Orchestra, i.e. of a standard equivalent to that required to pass grade VIII with distinction.
+Further information may be found on the Lincoln Award webpage

-Lincoln Award holders are expected to contribute to the promotion of College music (e.g. 2 recitals per year, one of which may be on Donors’ Day), and renewal is subject to a formal appraisal at the end of each academic year.
+Lincoln Award holders are expected to contribute to the promotion of College music, and renewal is subject to a formal appraisal at the end of each academic year.

 Organ and Choral Scholarships and Instrumental Awards